 10. Essential Oil and Rice

-Using the same concept as the breathable bags or mason jars, you can fill them with rice and add essential oils.
+Using the same concept as the breathable bags or mason jars, fill them with rice and add essential oils.
 Anytime the smell starts to fade, give the bag or jar a shake to revive it.